Multiple Workers¶

 Cloud API Workers¶

-Route to cloud providers by setting --backend openai and passing the provider URL.
-API keys are read from environment variables.
+Route to cloud providers by setting --backend and passing the provider URL.
+API keys are either passed by the caller through the Authorization header (BYOK) or stored on the worker record when registering via the admin API.
 SMG auto-detects the provider (OpenAI, Anthropic, xAI, Gemini) from the model name and applies the correct API transformations.

 Dynamic Workers with IGW Mode¶